whitexie/devtools/README.md

 You can check the [TODO list](https://github.com/vitejs/devtools/issues/9) (excluding `hold-off`) if you are interested in helping out.

+## 💡 Contributing Guide

+We're really excited that you're interested in contributing to Vite DevTools!
+Before submitting your contribution, please take a moment to read through the following guidelines:

-For the `devtools-webext` package, we plan to use it for dev mode in the future, so no contributions are needed at this time.
+- For the `devtools-webext` package, we plan to use it for dev mode in the future, so no contributions are needed at this time.
+- For any new feature additions, we recommend submitting an issue for discussion and confirmation first.

 ## 🧑‍💻 Development Guide